 The trivia items below may give away important plot points.

-Scenes explaining how Plenty was killed in Tiffany's pool were shot but deleted from the final scene.
+Scenes explaining how Plenty was killed in Tiffany's pool were shot, but deleted from the final film.
 In these sequences, Plenty returns to Bond's hotel room after being dropped out the window.
-She discovers Tiffany's address on her I.D. and later goes to Tiffany's home to confront her.
-Wint and Kidd arrive shortly thereafter and mistake Plenty for Tiffany.
+She discovers Tiffany's address on her ID, and later goes to Tiffany's house to confront her.
+Wint and Kidd arrive shortly thereafter, and mistake Plenty for Tiffany.

 Blofeld's "death" aboard the mini-sub was not how the sequence was originally intended to end.
 In the screenplay, Blofeld used the sub to escape and Bond followed, with the two eventually doing battle inside a diamond mine.
 These scenes were never filmed.

-The first line of the Ian Fleming James Bond short-story read: "With its two fighting claws held forward like a wrestler's arms the big pandinus scorpion emerged with a dry rustle from the finger-sized hole under the rook."
+The first line of the short-story read: "With its two fighting claws held forward like a wrestler's arms, the big pandinus scorpion emerged with a dry rustle from the finger-sized hole under the rook."
 The last lines read: "For Bond, it was just the end of another adventure.
 Another adventure for which a wry phrase of Tiffany Case might be the epitaph.
 He could see the passionate, ironical mouth saying the words: 'It reads better than it lives.'"

 The number of Blofelds that James Bond encountered in the movie totaled four, including the real one.
-There were three duplicates including incomplete ones.
-The first was prepared in the clinic, the second pretended to be Blofeld in the clinic, and the third was seen with the real Blofeld on the top floor of the Whyte House.
-The plastic surgery subplot is actually in keeping with traits given to him by James Bond creator Ian Fleming.
-Ernst Stavro Blofeld was named after Tom Blofeld with whom Ian Fleming went to school at Eton.
-His son is cricket commentator Henry Blofeld.
-Blofeld's date of birth as given in the literature as 28 May 1908, the same date as Fleming.
+There were three duplicates, including incomplete ones.
+The first was prepared in the clinic, the second pretended to be Blofeld in the clinic and the third was seen with the real Blofeld on the top floor of the Whyte House.
+The plastic surgery subplot is actually in keeping with traits given to him by Ian Fleming.

-The main villains from the source Ian Fleming novel were called Jack and Seraffimo Spang.
-In a rare occurrence in an EON Productions official series adaptation of an original Fleming novel, their names were not used for the film.
-But pretty much all the supporting villains (Shady Tree, Mr Wint and Mr Kidd) were.
+The main villains from the novel were called Jack and Seraffimo Spang.
+In a rare occurrence in an EON Productions official franchise adaptation of an original Ian Fleming novel, their names were not used for the film.
+However, pretty much all of the supporting villains (Shady Tree, Mr Wint and Mr. Kidd) were.
 Ernst Stavro Blofeld takes the Spang brothers' place in the film.